MarqueWalker/Capstone-Project/README.md

 1. Separate different parts of the application.
 2. Host both application and data analysis in the cloud.
 3. Ensure the system stays operational even during technical problems.

+# Proposed AWS Services:

+1. Three-Tier Architecture:

+# Frontend (HTML, CSS, JavaScript):

+* Use Amazon S3 to store website files like HTML, CSS, and JavaScript.
+It's like a really big and reliable storage box for website stuff.

+* Employ Amazon CloudFront to deliver these files quickly to users worldwide.
+It acts like a super-fast delivery system for website content.

+# Backend (Apache Web Server and Java application):

+* Implement an Application Load Balancer (ALB) to evenly distribute user traffic among multiple servers, ensuring the website stays accessible even if one server goes down.

+* Host the Apache Web Server and Java application on Amazon EC2 instances, which are like virtual computers that can be easily managed and scaled up or down as needed.

+* Use Amazon RDS for MySQL to handle the database.
+It's like having a team of experts manage and maintain your database for you, ensuring it's always available and backed up.